SRA code of conduct for firms: What do the new SRA rules mean for you?

 Published on

-In spring 2023 the Solicitors Regulatory Authority (SRA) issued new wellbeing at work rules.
-They include specific obligations in the Codes of Conduct for both firms and individuals to treat colleagues fairly and with respect, and not to engage in bullying, harassment or unfair discrimination.
-These new additions cover similar ground to the Equality Act 2010, which prohibits discrimination and harassment by all UK employers, so what is different now?
+The legal world is evolving, and so are the regulations that govern it.
+In spring 2023 the Solicitors Regulatory Authority (SRA) issued new wellbeing at work rules for firms across the UK.
+They include specific obligations in the SRA Codes of Conduct for firms and individuals to treat colleagues fairly and with respect, and not to engage in bullying, harassment or unfair discrimination.
+These new additions cover similar ground to the Equality Act 2010, which prohibits discrimination and harassment by all UK employers.
+So, what is different about the new SRA rules and what could this mean for your firm?

-The SRA rules go beyond the scope of the Equality Act firstly by creating a specific positive obligation that individuals treat colleagues fairly and with respect.
-It also requires managers (a partner/member/director of a firm depending on its legal structure) and the firm to take a pro-active approach to deal with issues.
+The new SRA rules go beyond the scope of the Equality Act, firstly by creating a specific positive obligation that individuals treat colleagues fairly and with respect.
+It also requires managers (a partner/member/director of a firm depending on its legal structure) and the firm to take a proactive approach to deal with issues.
 In addition, the SRA’s focus is more broadly on workplace culture and is not limited to the relationship between the firm and the individual employee.

 The rule changes follow the SRA’s Workplace Culture Thematic Review in early 2022, which gathered views from organisations, firms and individuals in the legal sector.
 A quarter of respondents felt that their firm did not have a positive workplace culture.
 The review also highlighted concerns such as long working hours, pressures from clients, high workloads and targets.